speedwave319/speedwave319.github.io/_tabs/about.md

 order: 4
 ---
 Hi I am SpeedWave.

-I am a professional moron
+I am a professional moron.

 Apparently I have nothing to do but to build this website